kklitzing/home-assistant/README.md

   * so that replicating my setup in the future will be that much easier.
 The docker-compose setup scheme for Home Assistant from Jere's guide assumes that you have this skeleton created on your system.
 Rather than recreate it from scratch in the future, I instead created it within a GitHub repository.
   * to learn (the best way for one to learn is to teach)
 ### Isn't it dangerous to publicly share your configuration?
   Particularly with a public repository, you must make sure that no secrets are uploaded when the backing up the Home Assistant configuration to GitHub.
 This would tantamount to posting one's passwords in a public forum.
-To prevent this, I've added a `.gitignore` file to ensure that the sensitive production files (`.env` and `secrets.yaml`) **are _not_** uploaded to a git repository.
+To prevent this, I've added a `.gitignore` file to ensure that the sensitive files used in production (`.env` and `secrets.yaml`) **are _not_** uploaded to a git repository.
 This means that you still need to find a safe place to backup your secrets file, even if in the future, like me, you decide to backup/share your Home Assistant configuration to GitHub.
 *  **When you back up your setup, make sure to securely back up your secrets and passwords as well!**

+### I've already dabbled with HA in Docker, do I need to do anything?
+  You will need to first [stop and remove all docker containers and images](blog.baudson.de/blog/stop-and-remove-all-docker-containers-and-images)

+  To stop all containers, you can execute the command:
+`docker stop $(docker ps -aq)`
+  Before removing the containers in the next step, I would advise you to **backup** the folder containing your existing Home Assistant config, if you intend to use it again.
+When you're ready, type:
+`docker rm $(docker ps -aq)`
+>If your previous efforts with Docker are still plaguing you, there is a nuclear option: `docker system prune --all --volumes`
+>Make sure your `/hass-config/` folder is backed up first, **everything** will be wiped from the docker volumes/directories.

 ### What are these `.keep` files?
 [`git` tracks content, not directories.](https://markmail.org/message/4eqjxx73opiswfis)  To adapt to this, I have included empty files `.keep` to the leaf nodes of the (otherwise) empty directories.
 They can safely be ignored/deleted.

 ### How do you make sure you have write permissions?
-  Within the directory, type `ls –l [file_name]`
+  Within the directory, type `ls –l [file_name]` without the brackets